caret icon Back to all discussions

 What were your first symptoms?

-Prostate cancer has some tell-tale symptoms that usually alert people to go see a physician.
-What were the first symptoms that you experienced?
+Prostate cancer sometimes has symptoms that alert people to go see a physician.
+Other times symptoms may not initially appear.
+What were the first symptoms you experienced?

 1. The only sign I had was that one-day while in a public urinal at the office, I was at the urinal right next to my boss and noticed that though he is 20 years older than me, it took me longer than him to empty my bladder.